raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 is shutting down or restarting.

-* The server application software terminates unexpectedly (perhaps due to a bug that makes it crash).
+* The server application software terminates unexpectedly (perhaps due to a bug that makes it crash, causing the underlying operating system to send a TCP RST).

 * The server is undergoing a reconfiguration or maintenance procedure, that, due to the way the server software is